-- 15 Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that Order with or without modification), no further development shall take place within the curtilage of any dwellinghouse hereby permitted without the prior written approval of the local planning authority.
-REASON: That having regard to the design, layout and general nature of the proposed development it is important to ensure that no further development is carried out which would detract from the appearance of the area and affect the setting of the Listed building or character of the Conservation Area.
-Therefore, no additional development is to be carried out without the permission of the local planning authority in accordance with Policies DP1, DAP4 & DAP8 of the Warwick District Local Plan 1996-2011. - 16 The development shall not begin until a scheme for the provision of affordable housing as part of the development has been submitted to and approved in writing by the local planning authority.
-The affordable housing shall be provided in accordance with the approved scheme and shall meet the definition of affordable housing in Annex B of PPS3 or any future guidance that replaces it.
-The scheme shall include: - i. the numbers, type, tenure and location on the site of the affordable housing provision to be made which shall consist of not less than X% of housing units to lifetime homes standards;

-- ii. the timing of the construction of the affordable housing and its phasing in relation to the occupancy of the market housing; - iii. the arrangements for the transfer of the affordable housing to an affordable housing provider [or the management of the affordable housing] (if no RSL involved); - iv. the arrangements to ensure that such provision is affordable for both first and subsequent occupiers of the affordable housing; and the occupancy criteria to be used for determining the identity of occupiers of the affordable housing and the means by which such occupancy criteria shall be enforced.
+- 14 Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that Order with or without modification), no further development shall take place within the curtilage of any dwellinghouse hereby permitted without the prior written approval of the local planning authority.
+REASON: That having regard to the design, layout and general nature of the proposed development it is important to ensure that no further development is carried out which would detract from the appearance of the area and affect the amenity of adjacent properties.
+Therefore, no additional development is to be carried out without the permission of the local planning authority in accordance with Policies DP1 & DP2 of the Warwick District Local Plan 1996-2011. / REASON: That due to the restricted nature of the application site and its relationship with adjoining properties it is considered important to ensure that no additional development is carried out without the permission of the local planning authority in accordance with Policies DP1 & DP2 of the Warwick District Local Plan 1996-2011. - The development hereby permitted shall not begin until a scheme detailing the affordable housing provisions has been submitted to and approved in writing by the Local Planning Authority.
+The affordable housing shall be provided in accordance with the approved scheme and shall meet the definition of affordable housing in Annex 2 of the NPPF or any future guidance that replaces it.
+The scheme shall include: - (a) the tenure split; - (b) the arrangements for the management of the affordable housing; - (c) the arrangements to ensure that such provision is affordable for both first and subsequent occupiers of the affordable housing, and - (d) the occupancy criteria to be used for determining the identity of occupiers of the affordable housing and the means by which such occupancy criteria shall be enforced.

-REASON: To ensure the provision of adequate affordable housing in accordance with the advice contained within the National Planning Policy Framework and Policies SC1 & SC11 of the Warwick District Local Plan 1996-2011.
+REASON: To meet the requirements of Policy SC11 of the Warwick District Local Plan 1996-2011.